 - You may request a student ID card from Ask Adelaide which is located in Hub Central.
 Ask Adelaide will take your photo and provide you with an ID card that you can then use to access printing and photocopying services, borrow from the library and gain access to University buildings.

 - When your photo is taken for your student ID card, the picture is saved to your online University account.
-As a Higher Degree by Research student, you can access your details via Staff Services Online.
+As an MPhil or PhD student, you can access your details via Staff Services Online.
 Log in, go to the profile tab and your photo will be in the top left-hand corner.
 Download the JPEG file and save it to your local drive.
 This photo can be used when you create your Researcher Profile.

 Step 2 – Health, Safety and Wellbeing Inductions

 We are committed to providing and maintaining the highest possible standard of health, safety and wellbeing (HSW) for our students.
 As a student, it is also your responsibility to take reasonable care to protect your own safety.
 We ask that you complete a series of induction and training activities that will help you to consider and mitigate any risks that may arise during your research.
 For relevant documents and online training modules, please refer to the HSW Induction Process for Higher Degree by Research Students.

 There are a few more things to consider to ensure you set yourself up well and you may be starting to think about what skills you would like to develop as you progress through your candidature.
 See some useful training and development opportunities as well as the AGC Research Student Handbook which is a good HDR resource.